 It might be risky, but it exists for a reason.
-It’s exciting and exhilarating, and people love it.
+It’s exciting and exhilarating, and the people who do it, absolutely love it.

-So if you’re going to get involved, do it safely.
+So if you’re going to get involved with cave diving, do it safely.

-Below, we’ll tell you about five cave diving tragedies you should know about, as well as some tips on how to be safer on your cave dives.
+In this article, we’re going to talk you through 5 cave diving tragedies you should know about, as well as some tips on how to stay safe during your cave diving adventures.

 #1 – A recovery gone wrong